What Is a Roustabout?

 Working as a roustabout requires strength and stamina, as well as the ability to work well in a team.
 The work is often carried out in challenging conditions, including extreme weather and remote locations, and usually involves long hours and shift patterns.
 Despite the demanding nature of the job, it can be a valuable starting point for a career in oil and gas.

 Are Roustabouts the Same as Roughnecks?

-The terms roustabout and roughneck originated from 19th century traveling circuses.
-At the time, the words were used interchangeably to described workers who performed hard manual labor.
+The terms roustabout and roughneck originated from 19th-century traveling circuses.
+At the time, the words were used interchangeably to describe workers who performed hard manual labor.
 Around the 1970s, the terms diversified to have different meanings within the oil and gas industry.

 Does Being a Roustabout Require Going to School?

-No, being a roustabout is a job that most learn with hands-on experience.
+Being a roustabout is a job that most learn with hands-on experience.
 In some instances, a person might serve an apprenticeship before becoming a full-time roustabout.
 However, some vocational schools do offer courses that focus on training roustabouts at an accelerated pace.
-This option is great for those who wish to be as prepared as possible before starting their new career, but is not required.
+This option is great for those who wish to be as prepared as possible before starting their new career, but it is not necessarily a requirement.